Skip to main content

 • Define and document an OT/IACS cybersecurity incident response plan, along with OT/IACS cybersecurity incident response playbooks.
 Also, conduct table-top exercises based on the OT/IACS incident response plan and playbooks developed to verify the cyber incident response and crisis management capabilities (annually).

-In conclusion, it is important to note that strengthening the OT/IACS cybersecurity posture of an organization is a journey, and not a quick fix.
+In conclusion, it is important to note that strengthening the OT/IACS cybersecurity posture of an organisation is a journey, and not a quick fix.
 While it has similarities with IT cybersecurity, however, the approach can be much more time-consuming considering the complexities and constraints of the OT/IACS environment.
 It is critical to embark on this journey with appropriate planning, a robust strategy, and a clear roadmap.

 Meet the team